Supported Models

 Direct Model Providers

-Judges configured with direct model providers require API keys to be set locally (e.g., OPENAI_API_KEY) and cannot be run from the UI.
+Judges configured with direct model providers require credentials to be available locally (typically via environment variables) and cannot be run from the UI.
 Use AI Gateway endpoints if you want to run the judges from the UI.

-To use LiteLLM integrated models, install LiteLLM by running pip install litellm and specify the provider and model name in the same format as natively supported providers, e.g., gemini:/gemini-2.0-flash.
+For any models that are not supported natively, it is also possible to use LiteLLM.
+Since LiteLLM is not a dependency of MLflow, you'll need to install it separately by running pip install litellm.
+After this, simply specify the provider and model name in the same format as natively supported providers.

 Databricks-Hosted Models